 Still buying into the idea that you get what you pay for?
-Let's discuss why I think this is totally bogus.
+Let's discuss what this phrase means and why I think it's totally bogus.

 What Does “You Get What You Pay for” Mean?